-- There are difficulties in requirements to provide certain % of affordable housing units in nonmarket housing developments.
+- zoning) to buy/receive non-market units.
+There has been some productivity in that area in helping to forge the partnerships.
+If you are going to require a below-market component, give developers some models and connections to make that work. - There are difficulties in requirements to provide certain % of affordable housing units in non-market housing developments.
 Why not pool the number of these units in order to create a new building (exclusively affordable housing) instead of 10-15 units in existing buildings?
 This would be easier for the provider/developer than having so many different kinds of units in a single building. - The District does not currently have a lot of neighbourhoods and developments being created.
 With this, there is a lot of opportunity to look to the future and be bold in planning and envisioning how we want to live in 10-15 years: how neighbourhoods are shaped, what demographic goals do we have as a society, workforce goals, people not commuting, etc. All of this can be anticipated based on the trends we have seen.
 We can plan for and build great communities. - How do we overcome the barriers?
 You have to acknowledge that you have the barriers before you can address them.
 How do you address them when you have a Council that chose not to?
 This is a Council that rejected all new housing.
 Very important to understand issues at a political level.